MikhilExplorer/SidCup-Golf/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to fork the repository, create a new branch, and submit a pull request.
+Please feel free to fork the repository, create a new branch, and submit a pull request

 ## License